spoonapps/docs/reference/spoon_server/g-troubleshooting.md

             <p>My application does not appear on the Portal Site.</p>
          </td>
          <td>
             <p>Verify that the application has a published application version.
 Application versions are not published by default.
-For more information about publishing application versions, refer to&nbsp;<a href="/display/spoondoc/Manage+Applications">Managing Applications</a>.
+For more information about publishing application versions, refer to&nbsp;Managing Applications.
 Check the application details page to ensure that the application is not blocked to users.</p>
          </td>
       </tr>
       <tr>